-As the firmware is being externally sent to the Module, the firmware images are authenticated using the HMAC authentication technique.
-Both a firmware image and the HMAC key are fed into the SHA engine, together with the proper SHA-256 algorithm, the calculated HMAC digest is compared with the one embedded in the firmware image.
-If they don't equal, the firmware authentication fails and the Module indicate the state.
-If "Firmware Update" results in failure, the status field code of 0x0000000E is sent from the micro processor as the response.
+As the firmware is being externally sent to the controller, the firmware images are authenticated using the HMAC authentication technique.
+Both a loaded firmware image and the HMAC key stored in the module are fed into the SHA engine, together with the proper SHA-256 algorithm, the calculated HMAC digest is compared with the one embedded in the firmware image.
+If they don't equal, the firmware authentication fails and the module indicate the state.
+If "Firmware Update" results in failure, the status field code of 0x0000000E is sent from the microprocessor as the response.
 This code means "Firmware image HMAC authentication failure".
 Conditional self-tests are automatically performed when an applicable security function or operation is invoked.

-As the encryption test execute command is sent to the Module, the Module executes Cryptographic Algorithm Known Answer tests or HMAC test.
-The Cryptographic Algorithm Known Answer tests have positive test cases and negative ones.
+As the encryption test execute command is sent to the controller, the module executes KATs or HMAC test.
+The KATs have positive test cases and negative ones.
 For a positive test case, the test passes if the result matches the known answer.
 For a negative test case, the result is expected to mismatch the known answer.
-For the HMAC test, the Module feeds the message and the HMAC key input from the host into the SHA engine, and returns the digest to the host.
-The command for Execute encryption test will change hardware configuration when running the Cryptographic Algorithm Known Answer tests or HMAC test.
+For the HMAC test, the module feeds the message and the HMAC key input from the host into the SHA engine, and returns the digest to the host.
+The command for Execute encryption test will change hardware configuration when running the KATs or HMAC test.
 Therefore use it only for diagnostic purposes.
-To return to normal mode operations, execute a Module reset.
+To return to normal mode operations, execute a module reset.